-If wearing all your curls loose doesn’t feel like the right look for you, you can also part the hair and pull it back tightly (either with braids, twists, or just smoothing out the hair) and leave the rest of the hair out for more of an updo.
-Soft curls are a great look for more relaxed hair—just make sure to add some smoothing serum before styling to control frizz and add shine.
+If wearing all your curls loose doesn’t feel like the right look for you, you can also part the hair and pull it back tightly—either with braids, twists, or just smoothing out the hair—and leave the rest of the hair out for more of a half-up.
+Soft curls are a great look for more relaxed hair.
+Just make sure to add some smoothing serum before styling to control frizz and add shine.

-Here are some additional tips for styling natural black hair for your wedding day:
+Here's an additional tip for styling natural black hair for your wedding day:

 “Asian hair is normally very thick,” says celebrity stylist Marshall Lin.
 While that strength makes for gorgeous hair texture, it doesn’t always make for long-held curls.
 “Because it's so heavy, oftentimes curls tend to fall from the weight of [the hair] alone,” Richardson says.